 On that front, there is anecdotal evidence to suggest that lotteries attempt to persuade people to take the annuity, even though many lottery winners later sell the annuity to a third-party in return for a lower cash amount.
 In other words, it’s not just the taxman that gets to dig his claws into your winnings when you’ve struck lucky on a lottery play.
 As a result, playing the lottery somewhere where you’re less likely to have to pay any tax on your winnings is unquestionably a sensible decision, even though the choice isn’t always yours to make.

-The reality for most people is such that any form of lottery win would be life-changing.
-The fact that you have to pay tax on winnings doesn’t change the fact that hitting the jackpot in the first place will mean that your life will never be the same again.
+The reality for most people is such that any form of lottery win would be very exciting.
+The fact that you have to pay tax on winnings doesn’t change the fact that you hit the jackpot in the first place with money you never would have had otherwise.
 As a result, many of you might be reading this and thinking that you’d love to have to worry about whether you need to pay tax on your £500 million prize money.
 What you need to remember, though, is that it’s not just the jackpots that are hit with a tax bill in countries where winners pay tax.

 Even winners of smaller prizes, which can still amount to a decent amount of money, will have to pay tax on their winnings in the countries that ask for tax to be paid on ‘significant’ sums of money.
 A £30,000 prize would seem like a huge deal when you hit it, but if you’re charged 24% tax on that, as in America, it suddenly drops to less than £23,000.
 Not an insignificant sum of money by any stretch of the imagination, but sadly, not quite what you were hoping you’d be getting paid into your bank when your numbers came in.